anup-moitra/md102-intune-virtual-company-lab/00-project-overview/lab-implementation-roadmap.md

 The purpose of this roadmap is to keep the lab project organized as each section is created, tested, documented, and updated in GitHub.

-This roadmap will be updated as the project progresses from initial documentation to hands-on Microsoft Intune configuration, application deployment, endpoint security, monitoring, and troubleshooting labs.
+This roadmap is updated as the project progresses from initial documentation to hands-on Microsoft Intune configuration, application deployment, endpoint security, monitoring, BYOD enrollment, and troubleshooting labs.

 ---

 ## Current Project Status

-The project has completed the foundation documentation, the first identity lab, the first Windows device enrollment lab, Microsoft Store app deployment, Win32 7-Zip app deployment, Microsoft 365 Apps deployment, and Windows Autopilot user-driven enrollment.
+The project has completed the foundation documentation, identity and group setup, Windows OOBE enrollment, Windows Autopilot user-driven enrollment, Windows BYOD enrollment, Microsoft Store app deployment, Win32 7-Zip app deployment, Microsoft 365 Apps deployment, and the first endpoint security policy labs.

 Completed work: